evidentlyai/evidently/docs/book/customization/report-data-aggregation.md

 **Consider the data size.** We recommend setting this option for smaller datasets or when you apply sampling.
 With non-aggregated plots, the HTML will contain all the data on individual datapoints.
 They make take significant time to load and be large in size.
 {% endhint %}

-# Aggregation on the Metric level
+# Non-aggregated plots for Metrics

 If you want to generate non-aggregated plots only for some visualizations. you can pass the `agg_data` option to the chosen Metrics: